nima-siboni/RLlib-with-Dict-State/README.md

 easily extendable use case is explained which could serve as a blueprint for your project.

 # Main ingredients of your RL-project
-As deep-RL practitioner, you need:
+As deep-RL practitioner, the following three items are of the essentials in your project:

 * an agent, which has one or many neural network to make decisions,
 * an environment with which the agent can interact, and